 Dedication is a time for parents to present their child before God and the Church while baptism is a personal decision to go public about faith in Jesus.

 We are excited to celebrate your commitment to following Christ and your decision to be baptized!
 Compete the form below and a member of the Journey team will contact you with more information.

 How exciting your child has indicated an interest in taking a next step in his or her relationship with Christ by getting baptized!
+Baptisms at Journey are open to kids in 3rd-5th grade, and we require all participants to attend our baptism class with a parent/guardian prior to being baptized.
 Complete the sign up form below and a member of the Journey Kids team will be in touch.